modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ## Setting up Tagging

-Now that we've got our Template all setup, we need to setup the 'tags' Template Variable that we'll be using for our tagging.
+Now that we've got our Template all setup, we need to setup a tag Template Variable that we'll be using for our tagging.

-Go ahead and create a Template Variable called 'tags', and give it a description of "Comma delimited tags for the current Resource."
-Next, make sure it has access to the 'BlogPostTemplate' Template we created earlier.
+Go ahead and create a Template Variable called "tags", and give it a description of "Comma delimited tags for the current Resource."
+Next, make sure it has access to the "BlogPostTemplate" Template we created earlier.

 ![](tags-tv1.png)

 That's it!
 Now you'll be able to add tags to any blog post we create, simply when editing your Resource by specifying a comma-separated list of tags.

-Let's add this to our 'Post Info' section in our BlogPostTemplate:
+Let's add this to our "Post Info" section from our BlogPostTemplate:

 ```php
 <p class="post-info">